shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We are the team that unlocks financial freedom for everybody.
-Its time to secure your spot in the genesis ledger of a completely new blockchain and usher in a new era of financial independence.
+Join the team and unlock financial freedom for everybody.
+Secure your spot in the genesis ledger of a completely new blockchain and usher in a new era of financial independence.